system76/docs/_articles/disaster-recovery.md

 [Déjà Dup](https://wiki.gnome.org/Apps/DejaDup) is a popular, straightforward backup option.
 It can be used to back up user data locally, remotely, or to a cloud server.
 It can also be set up to run automatically on a regular basis.

+### Rsync

-[rsync]() is a popular command-line tool to copy data while keeping the permissions.
+[rsync](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories) is a popular command-line tool to copy data while keeping the permissions.
 It is useful if the system is powering down or if you want a command-line tool to copy the files.

 ```bash
 rsync -avxP \